-By putting a fixed amount into the same investment every month, you’re buying into the market regardless of where prices are.
+By investing a fixed amount every month, you’re buying into the market regardless of where prices are.
 This eliminates the tendency to try and “time the market” and invest emotionally or speculatively.
 Over time, you’re buying more units at a lower price, which translates to more returns when the market inevitably rises again.

 2. The best days in the market often follow the worst

 Should you invest when the market is down?
-Yes, you should invest when the market is down—and when it’s up and when it’s sideways. … If you’re already planning to invest, buying while prices are down can prove to be a smart move.
+Yes, you should invest when the market is down, when it’s up, and when it’s sideways… If you’re already planning to invest, buying while prices are down can prove to be a smart move.

 If you found that something on your shopping list has gone on sale, you’d definitely buy it and enjoy the savings, right?
 Stocks and investments should be no different.
 If you’re already planning to invest, buying while prices are down can be a smart move.
 After all, “buy low, sell high” is a standard mantra for successful investors.